microsoft/app-camp/docs/index.md

 ##### Core labs:

-In this series of labs, you'll begin with a working web application and end with a Teams application that displays the application in a Teams tab with Azure AD Single Sign-on.
+In this series of labs, you'll begin with a working web application that uses the MSAL library to authorize Azure AD users.
+You'll extend this to also be a Teams application with Azure AD Single Sign-on.
 These core labs are the basis for the extended labs.
 [These folders](https://github.com/microsoft/app-camp/tree/main/src/create-core-app/aad) hold the completed source codes following each of the labs.

   - [A01 - Start with Azure Active Directory](./aad/A01-begin-app.md)
   - [A02 - Create a Teams app with Azure AD Single Sign-On](./aad/A02-after-teams-sso.md)